mlc-mlapis/docs/src/documentation/cli/available-commands.md

 #### `--zeropsPassword`

-Password you registered your account with.
-Use alongside `--zeropsLogin`.
-Password should be passed preferably as `ZEROPSPASSWORD` environment variable, so it doesn't show up in logs.
+The password you registered your account with.
+Use alongside your `--zeropsLogin`.
+The password should be passed preferably as the `ZEROPSPASSWORD` environment variable, so that it doesn't show up in logs.

 ```bash
 $ zcli login --zeropsLogin=my@mail.com --zeropsPassword=foobar123